ccurley/getting_and_cleaning_data/README.md

 1. merged_data_YYYY-MM-DD.txt, containing the merged training and test sets, with descriptive column names and activities.
 2. calculated_data_YYYY-MM-DD.txt, a tidy data table with the average of each variable for each activity and each subject.

+Reference the code book for details on the variables and observations in the output files.

 If the function is called multiple times daily, it will over-write the daily file.
 If it is called on subsequent days, it will write to a new file.

 There are two outfiles in the repository for reference.
 The first one was generated using lapply: